“Minoxidil works by prolonging the ‘growth’ phase of hair follicles, which means your hair spends more time growing and less time shedding.”

 Concerned about hair loss?
 If that’s the case, chances are you’ve probably gone online to figure out why you’re losing your hair and what – if anything – you can do about it.
 In fact, there’s a good chance that you’ve come across this site for that very reason (hurray!)

 The internet is an incredible information resource.
-But oftentimes researching a topic online – especially when it comes to wellness – can feel like like drinking from a firehose.
+But oftentimes researching a topic online – especially when it comes to wellness – can feel like drinking from a firehose.
 There are so many blogs, websites, forum posts, each with their own opinion on whatever it is you’re googling.
 It’s easy to quickly become overwhelmed.

 This is what we noticed when we first started out on our hair loss internet research journey.
 And unfortunately, in the case of hair loss, the signal-to-noise ratio is particularly low.
 So how to separate the wheat from the chaff?
 Well you can usually find the most reliable information about health and wellness in write-ups of scientific studies in reputable academic journals.
 But who has time to read all these scientific studies in detail?
 Hardly anyone.
 That’s why we’ve done the hard work for you and present only the key takeaways from numerous studies.
 You’re welcome.